Ausoni-Bokstedt duality for topological Hochschild homology: Examples

-We observe that Theorem \ref{thm:THHGordescent} gives a non-calculational proof of several of the dualities we observed in Section \ref{sec:egs} above.
+We observe that Theorem \ref{thm:THHGordescent} gives a non-calculational proof of several of the dualities we observed in Section \ref{sec:egs} above, as well as giving many new examples where the coefficient rings are not known.
 In each case we specify $\Ca\lra \Ba$ and $k$ and then discuss the resulting cofibre sequence $A\lra THH(\Ca;k)\lra THH(\Ba;k)$.